 By using software containers, Nextflow enables scalable and reproducible scientific workflows.
-Pipelines can be written in the most common scripting languages.
+Pipelines can be written in any common scripting language.

 - Docker

 - Java (required to install Nextflow)

-- · Nextflow
+- Nextflow

 - Graphviz

 To install Docker, Graphviz and Nextflow, see our VM Workflow Tools Installation Cheatsheet for instructions.